 [Regulation 69H inserted in Gazette 30 Jun 2010 p.
 3135.]

 69I.
-Initial option to become a covered risk benefits Member
+Covered risk benefits Member, Board may give certain people option to become

-(1) The Board may determine that any person, or any member of a specified class of persons, who becomes an eligible risk benefits Member after the coming into operation of the State Superannuation Amendment Regulations (No. 2) 2010 is not a covered risk benefits Member unless, within such time of becoming an eligible risk benefits Member as the Board may specify, that person opts to become a covered risk benefits Member.
+(1) The Board may determine that any person, or any member of a specified class of persons, who becomes an eligible risk benefits Member after the coming into operation of the State Superannuation Amendment Regulations (No. 2) 2010 1 is not a covered risk benefits Member unless, within such time of becoming an eligible risk benefits Member as the Board may specify, that person opts to become a covered risk benefits Member.